8/30/25

 Ever wondered which gym exercise actually gives you the most bang for your buck?

 If you ask me, the squat steals the spotlight.
+Hands down, it's the best exercise, at least for me.

 What Is a Squat?